Shenyang WS-10: Development

-The WS-10A reportedly matured enough after 2009 to power the J-11B Block 02 aircraft.
-Production or performance issues may have prevented the WS-10A from powering the J-10B.
+The WS-10A reportedly matured enough after 2009 to power the twin-engined J-11B Block 02 aircraft.
+Production or performance issues may have prevented the WS-10A from powering the single-engined J-10B.
 In 2018, Chinese state media reported an increase in engine lifespan from 800 to 1,500 hours due to the increased heat resistance of new third-generation single-crystal turbine blades.

 In March 2020, Chinese state media released a video showing a WS-10B-powered J-10C; aircraft markings suggest it was part of the fourth batch of J-10Cs for the PLAAF.

 The WS-10 has also powered various versions of the Chengdu J-20.
 The WS-10B reportedly powered low rate initial production aircraft in 2015, and was used as an interim engine before the adoption of the AL-31.
 In 2019, the Xian WS-15 – the J-20's intended engine – failed trials, leading to the decision to replace the AL-31 with the WS-10C as the interim engine; reportedly, the AL-31 was unacceptable because Russia refused to sell additional engines unless China also bought the Sukhoi Su-35 as well.
 Testing was underway by November 2020.
-In June 2021, Chinese media confirmed that the WS-10C was powering operational J-20As.
 In January 2022, it was reported that J-20's powered by the WS-10C would be upgraded with TVC.

+The original WS-10A has a thrust-to-weight ratio of 7.5, the improved WS-10B is rated approximately 9.0, while the WS-10C is capable of 9.5 or higher — adequate for the Chengdu J-20 to supercruise.

-In November 2022, a production Shenyang J-15 powered by the WS-10, possible the WS-10B, appeared in Chinese media.
+In November 2022, a production Shenyang J-15 powered by the WS-10, possibly the WS-10B, appeared in Chinese media.
 It was the last indigenous Chinese combat aircraft to replace the AL-31; possibly due to navalisation.
 According to Chinese observers, compared to the AL-31 the WS-10 had superior safety, reliability, and service life, aspects which are magnified by the constraints of carrier aviation.
 The replacement reflected continuing improvements in China's aviation engine industry.